 - SEC. \\\\.
 Section 11462.4 of the Welfare and Institutions Code is amended to read: - 11462.4.
-Notwithstanding Section 11342 11342.600 of the Government Code, group homes and foster family agencies shall be deemed small businesses and the department shall project the impact on group homes and foster family agencies of any new regulations which will affect those community care facilities. - Comment.
-Section 11462.4 is amended to substitute reference to the Government Code provision that replaced former Government Code Section 11342(h).
+Notwithstanding Section 41342 11342.600 of the Government Code, group homes and foster family agencies shall be deemed small businesses and the department shall project the impact on group homes and foster family agencies of any new regulations which will affect those community care facilities. - Comment.
+Section 11462.4 is amended to substitute reference to the Government Code provision that continues the definition of "small business" in former Government Code Section 11342(h).